 Kenneth completed his Master's thesis on "Mapping species across multiple dates of hyperspectral imagery using iterative endmember selection and multiple endmember spectral mixture analysis" in 2014.
 He is now at the Okinawa Institute of Science and Technology.

 Greg finished his Master's in spring 2012, completing a thesis titled "Wildland firefighter entrapment avoidance: developing evacuation trigger points utilizing the WUIVAC fire spread model."
-Greg is now a Captain for the Cedar City Hotshots.
+Greg is now a firefighter (HEQB) at Fort Hunter Liggett in California.

 Scott completed his Master's thesis on "Examining vegetation phenology of Ugandan dambos using spectral mixture modeling fractions" in 2008.
 Scott (better known as Drew to everyone outside the Geography department) now works for Harris Corporation and lives in Florida.
 As a geospatial analyst, Scott processes satellite, aerial and LiDAR data and also does material classification and feature extraction.